EricPug/ericpugsdungeontimetracker/README.md

 # Eric Pug's Dungeon Time Tracker

-A Foundry VTT module for tracking time in your dungeon crawls.
+A Foundry VTT module for tracking time during dungeon crawls.

-Designed for Old-School Essentials, it keeps track of turns, calculates elapsed time, current time, and a log of the action.
+Designed for Old-School Essentials, it keeps track of turns, calculates elapsed time, current time, and creates a log of the action.

 ## Features
 - **Turn Tracker**: 1 Sheet = 144 checkboxes = 24 hours of dungeon time.